Fsmash/demo/README.md

 ![](./res/object.png)

 Now I will explain a little bit about what the code is actually doing a bit as it will help solidify this concept of abstraction.
 This "const geometry" variable is referring to this "BoxGeometry" object. "new" is the way we ask for a new chunk of memory to be allocated (given) to store all our "BoxGeometry" data.
 And the "THREE" is just the "namespace" it is under.
 Namespace is just a way of organizing code.
-We know explicitly that it is part of "threejs".
+We know explicitly that it is part of "threejs" and if we implement our own "BoxGeometry" for some reason they do not conflict with each other.
+Javascript will let you know if that happens.
+Namespaces are a way of avoiding that.

 What do you think "BoxGeometry" is for?
 I mean, unless someone is trying to mislead you or just bad a coding most times the names we give for **objects** usually refer to what they are for.
 So without referring to the doc, let's try to think about it.
 We can "assume" this time for the sake of understanding this concept of "abstraction".